BharathVishal/TextFileViewer-for-Android/README.md

 ### Usage:

 *1*.
-To launch the text viewer with a given Uri/File path:
+To launch the Text viewer with a given Content Uri/File path:
 ```
 TextReaderModule().setContext(mContext).setFileUri(uri).launchTextViewer()